Imagine Your Bedroom

-In To Kill a Mockingbird Atticus Finch wisely tells Scout that ‘you never really know a man until you stand in his shoes and walk about in them’.
-This advice is some of the wisest I have ever read but as an aphantasic I would suggest that you also don’t really know people until you have tried to understand how they think too.
+In To Kill a Mockingbird Atticus Finch wisely tells Scout that ‘you never really know a man until you stand in his shoes and walk about in them.’
+This advice is some of the wisest I have ever read, but as an aphantasic I would suggest that you also don’t really know people until you have tried to understand how they think too.

 I suspect most people’s default position is that what happens in their mind is pretty much what happens in everyone’s mind.
 Well, I’m aphantasic and I can promise you it’s not.

 I do not know what it is to visualise and I have never been able to mentally conjure an image up in my mind.
-This is not to say I do not know what my bedroom looks like; as I write this in my office I know what the duvet cover is like back home, I have a keen awareness of how the light slants across the mirror, I have a strong sense of the jumble of clothes in the wardrobe.
+This is not to say I do not know what my bedroom looks like; as I write this in my office, I know what the duvet cover is like back home, I have a keen awareness of how the light slants across the mirror, I have a strong sense of the jumble of clothes in the wardrobe.

 It’s just that those impressions are not in any way visual – not even for a fleeting second.
 The only time my brain can ‘see’ imaginary images is when I sleep and dream.
-In my conscious world I only see what it is in the world around me or the back of my eyelids if I shut my eyes to think hard.
+In my conscious world, I only see what it is in the world around me or the back of my eyelids if I shut my eyes to think hard.

-When I tell people this the general response is complete disbelief and often a suspicion that I must be lying.
+When I tell people this, the general response is complete disbelief and often a suspicion that I must be lying.
 How on earth can I think if I can’t visualise?

 Well, I can definitely think.

-I have a Masters degree in History; I finished law school; I teach English Literature, English Language, Psychology and Law.
+I have a Master’s degree in History; I finished law school; I teach English Literature, English Language, Psychology and Law.
 It’s just that none of my thoughts or thinking processes are ever visual.
 Strangely, creative writing is also something I can do: I can create my own imaginary worlds and characters whilst having no mind’s eye.
-Literature is my deepest love and I am lucky to have read thousands and thousands of books in my life but not once have I ever ‘seen’ the main character nor been able to visualise the scenes described.
-I feel the emotions and live in that world but all I ever see are the words on the page.
+Literature is my deepest love, and I am lucky to have read thousands and thousands of books in my life, but not once have I ever ‘seen’ the main character nor been able to visualise the scenes described.
+I feel the emotions and live in that world, but all I ever see are the words on the page.

 Is this a problem for me?
 Well, no, not in the least.

 I can’t visualise and my mind appears to have adapted as I have a good sense of direction and can find my way across unfamiliar cities easily (the usual response of non-aphantasics to me is a belief I must be constantly geographically lost).
-When I did yoga I used to fall asleep during the deep relaxation as I couldn’t visualise so I got comfy and had a nap on my mat.
+When I did yoga, I used to fall asleep during the deep relaxation as I couldn’t visualise so I got comfy and napped on my mat.
 I never get upset by the casting of main characters in films of books because they can’t look wrong to me as they never had a face in the first place.
-I do struggle with remembering names of students that I teach as I don’t have a library of their faces that I can access.
-I think I also have other allied issues: I was a very later talker and had to have speech therapy.
+I do struggle with remembering the names of students that I teach as I don’t have a library of their faces that I can access.
+I think I also have other allied issues: I was a very late talker and had to have speech therapy.
 Learning to tell the time was very problematic.

-Beyond that I think aphantasia is a blessing as it’s an endless fascination to talk to my students and explain the peculiarity of my mind compared to theirs.
-Most people are flabbergasted and fascinated but every so often there will be the young person who looks flummoxed and says something along the lines of ‘you can’t see things in your mind’ and I welcome them to the world of aphantasia.
+Beyond that, I think aphantasia is a blessing as it’s an endless fascination to talk to my students and explain the peculiarity of my mind compared to theirs.
+Most people are flabbergasted and fascinated, but every so often, there will be the young person who looks flummoxed and says something along the lines of ‘you can’t see things in your mind’, and I welcome them to the world of aphantasia.